sanghwapark/CJ/README.md

 Programs and grids to calculate the CJ PDFs and structure functions are collected in the [downloads/](downloads) folder, where more information and software usage can be found.

+Note that the CJ15 PDFs are also included in the [LHAPDF distribution](https://lhapdf.hepforge.org/).

 ## Citations

 When using the __CJ15 PDFs or structure functions__, please reference: